chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_common_conditional_attributes.rst

    * - Attribute
      - Description
    * - ``not_if``
      - Indicates whether this resource should not be applied.
 If ``true``, this action should not be performed.
-If ``false`` this action should always be performed.
+If ``false``, this action should always be performed.
    * - ``only_if``
      - Indicates whether only this resource is applied.
 If ``true``, this action should always be performed.
-If ``false`` this action should never be performed.
+If ``false``, this action should never be performed.